One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 HOW LONG TO STAY: Spend 2 days in Naples and Pompeii before moving on to the Amalfi Coast.

-Make sure to read my posts The Best Things To Do In Naples and A Complete Guide To Visiting Pompeii.
+Make sure to read my posts, The Best Things To Do In Naples, How To See Naples In One Day and A Complete Guide To Visiting Pompeii.
+You definitely want to make sure you’re making the most of your time in Naples and Pompeii.

 Amalfi Coast and Sorrento

-HOW LONG TO STAY: A day or two are enough to take in the views.
-However, to make the most of it plan to spend at least 3 nights.
+HOW LONG TO STAY: A day or two is enough to take in the views.
+However, to make the most of it, plan to spend at least three nights.

 Capri

-This small mountainous island is easily visited from both Naples and Sorrento – from where there are direct ferries and boat tours.
+This small mountainous island is easily visited from Naples and Sorrento, where there are direct ferries and boat tours.

 Florence

 HOW LONG TO STAY: The city’s top tourist attractions can be visited in a day, but don’t race it.
+In fact, I recommend spending at least 3 days in Florence to take in most (definitely not all) of its sites.
 Art deserves patience!
 You will probably need to get a few tickets in advance for the top attractions.

-Make sure to read my post The Best Things To Do In Florence.
+Make sure to read my post, The Best Things To Do In Florence, because there are honestly too many to list in one small section.

 Pisa